xd2mar/xdmap/README.md

 # xdmap
-easy port scaner and faster
+easy port scaner
+you can scan any domain or ip
+after end you can check open port by Nmap -_+